zhengcao/TaskList/README.md

 - requires you to create a Rails 4.2.4 application
   - create a controller for your `Tasks`
   - create and a `Task` model and run a migration to create that model's table
+    - Each task should include _at least_ a name, a description and an indicator for whether or not it is complete
   - conform to Rails conventions on naming and inflection

 Tinker with your Model in the `rails console` in order to ensure you have created your model appropriately.